-On the trailing hemisphere of Ganymede, O3 also was identified via the detection of the absorption band at 260 nm with the Hubble Space Telescope (Noll et al., 1996).
-The authors estimated a number density ratio of $[O_3]/[O_2] \approx 10^{-4}$ to $10^{-3}$ in Ganymede's surface. ozone can indeed be formed efficiently under laboratory conditions when water-ice is irradiated with heavy ions at ice temperatures exceeding 120 K, provided waterice keeps recondensating onto the surface during the experiment (Teolis et al., 2006).
-Ozone can also be formed by irradiation of an H2O-O2 ice mixture with electrons (Jones et al., 2014).
+On the trailing hemisphere of Ganymede, also O_3 was identified via the detection of the absorption band at 260 nm with the Hubble Space Telescope (Noll et al., 1996).
+The authors estimated a number density ratio of $[O_3]/[O_2] \approx 10^{-4}$ to 10^{-3} in Ganymede's surface.
+Ozone can indeed be formed efficiently under laboratory conditions when water ice is irradiated with heavy ions at ice temperatures exceeding 120 K provided water ice keeps recondensating onto the surface during the experiment (Teolis et al., 2006).

+O_3 can also be formed by irradiation of an H_2O-O_2 ice mixture with electrons (Jones et al., 2014).

-In contrast to Europa (Carlson et al., 1999), $H_2O_2$ absorption lines so far were not discovered in Ganymede's surface reflectance spectra.
-This can be attributed to Ganymede's surface temperatures because the $H_2O_2$ radiolysis production in water-ice warmer than 100 K is known to become inefficient for electron and ion irradiation (Teolis et al., 2009; Hand and Carlson, 2011).
+In contrast to Europa (Carlson et al., 1999), H_2O_2 absorption lines so far were not discovered in Ganymede's surface reflectance spectra.
+This can be attributed to Ganymede's surface temperatures because the H_2O_2 radiolysis production in water ice warmer than 100 K is known to become inefficient for electron and ion irradiation (Teolis et al., 2009; Hand and Carlson, 2011).

-The O2 and O3 on Ganymede's surface cannot be a leftover from the creation time of Ganymede, given today's high temperatures and the temperatures immediately after formation (see Chapter 2).
-The explanation of a secondary creation via irradiation of water-ice is also plausible because the creation of O2 and O3 by radiolysis has been demonstrated under laboratory conditions.
-The spatial distribution of the O2 and O3, however, poses a puzzle: Spencer et al. (1995) and Calvin et al. (1996) argued that the concentration of the oxygen on Ganymede's trailing side suggests that it is generated by magnetospheric bombardment.
-There is a serious flaw in this argument, as we know now.
-The equatorial trailing side is the region with the lowest particle precipitation fluxes (see Section 15.3.1).
-This was not known or fully understood in the years 1995-7, as the discovery of Ganymede's magnetic field was reported only in 1996 (see Chapter 14).
-With the current knowledge of Jovian magnetosphere and particle precipitation we must reconcile the fact that the O2 absorption bands seen on Ganymede's surface anti-correlate with irradiation levels (Bahr et al., 2001).
+The O_2 and O_3 on Ganymede's surface cannot be a leftover from the creation time of Ganymede given today's high temperatures and the temperatures immediately after formation (see Chapter 1.2).
+The explanation of a secondary creation via irradiation of water ice is also plausible because the creation of O_2 and O_3 by radiolysis has been demonstrated under laboratory 695 conditions.
+The spatial distribution of the O_2 and O_3 , however, poses a puzzle: Spencer et al. (1995); Calvin et al. (1996) argued that the concentration of the oxygen on Ganymede's trailing side suggests that it is generated by magnetospheric bombardment.
+There is a serious flaw in this argument as we know now.
+The equatorial trailing side is the region with the lowest particle 700 precipitation fluxes (see Section 3.1).
+This was not known or fully understood in the years 1995-1997 as the discovery of Ganymede's magnetic field was reported only in 1996 (see Chapter 3.1).
+With the current knowledge of Jovian magnetosphere and particle precipitation we must reconcile the fact that the O_2 absorption bands seen on Ganymede's surface anti-correlate with irradiation levels (Bahr et al., 2001).

-Moreover, the exact enriching and storage process of densephase $O_2$ in water-ice after radiolysis was unclear at the time of discovery (Calvin et al., 1997) and remains so to this day.
-(Calvin et al., 1996) favoured defect trapping or adsorption as the likely means to obtain the $O_2$ absorption lines, whereas Johnson and Jesser (1997) favoured gas-filled $O_2$ bubbles in the ice.
-Vidal et al. (1997), in turn, suggested that the $O_2$ molecules dissolve in the ice rather than aggregate in clusters or bubbles at Ganymede's surface temperatures.
-This theory was contradicted by subsequent observations finding the dense-phase or dimer oxygen form predominantly in equatorial and mid-latitude regions rather than in polar regions (Calvin et al., 1997).
+Moreover, the exact enriching and storage process of dense-phase O_2 in water ice after radiolysis was unclear at the time of discovery (Calvin et al., 1997) and remains so to this day.
+(Calvin et al., 1996) favoured defect trapping or adsorption as the likely means to obtain the O_2 absorption lines, whereas Johnson and Jesser (1997) favoured gas-filled O_2 bubbles in the ice.
+Vidal et al. (1997), in turn, suggested that the O_2 molecules dissolve in the ice rather than aggregate in clusters or bubbles at Ganymede's surface temperatures.
+This theory was contradicted by subsequent observations find-

+- 715 ing the dense-phase or dimer oxygen form predominantly in equatorial and mid-latitude regions rather than in polar regions (Calvin et al., 1997).
 The abundance of oxygen appeared more dependent on latitude and longitude constraints than surface albedo.
-Calvin et al. (1997) thus argued that defect trapping is a more plausible process than physical adsorption to explain the solid $O_2$ absorption lines.
-In the experiment by Bahr et al. (2001), with energetic proton irradiation there was no indication of radiolytic $O_2$ bubbles as the source of the absorption bands of condensed $O_2$ .
+Calvin et al. (1997) thus argued that defect trapping is a more plausible process than physical adsorption to explain the - solid O_2 absorption lines.
+In the experiment by Bahr et al. (2001) with energetic proton irradiation there was no indication of radiolytic O_2 bubbles as the source of the absorption bands of condensed O_2 .